MicrosoftDocs/azure-stack-docs/azure-stack/hci/upgrade/validate-solution-upgrade-readiness.md

 - **Option 3**: Add more physical drives to expand the pool capacity.

    > [!NOTE]
-   > Before you convert the volumes to thin provisioned, shut down all the virtual machines stored on that particular volume.
+   > Before you convert the volumes to thin provisioned, shut down all the VMs stored on that particular volume.

 ### Verify available space